 As part of the new Music and Justice series, prior to the concert performance on Feb.
-26 in Royce Hall, join us for a discussion with composer, teacher, and musician Darius Brubeck and Wall Street Journal music critic and culture reporter Larry Blumenfeld.
+26 in Royce Hall, join us for a discussion with composer, teacher, and musician Darius Brubeck, Grammy-winning pianist, composer, and professor of global jazz studies and music at The UCLA Herb Alpert School of Music Arturo O’Farrill, and journalist and critic Larry Blumenfeld (Wall Street Journal, Daily Beast, and others).
 Darius, the oldest son of Dave Brubeck, is an educator who initiated the first Jazz Studies Degree offered by an African university.
 He currently tours with the London-based Darius Brubeck Quartet.
-The conversation will be moderated by Arturo O’Farrill, Grammy-winning pianist, composer, and professor of global jazz studies and music at The UCLA Herb Alpert School of Music.
+The conversation will be moderated by Wayne Winborne, the executive director of the Institute of Jazz Studies, Rutgers University, Newark.

 This event is free and open to the public.

-The Music and Justice series is presented by the Lowell Milken Center for Music of American Jewish Experience at The UCLA Herb Alpert School of Music, The Milken Archive of Jewish Music, the UCLA Office of Equity, Diversity and Inclusion (EDI), and the UCLA Alan D. Leve Center for Jewish Studies.
+The Music and Justice series is presented by the Lowell Milken Center for Music of American Jewish Experience.
+Co-sponsors include The UCLA Herb Alpert School of Music, The Milken Archive of Jewish Music, the UCLA Office of Equity, Diversity and Inclusion (EDI), the UCLA Alan D. Leve Center for Jewish Studies, and the Global Jazz Studies Interdisciplinary Program at The UCLA Herb Alpert School of Music, with support from the Cantors Assembly and the Weitzman National Museum of American Jewish History.